Wayc0des-Land/bgp-cidr/README.md

-Certainly!
-Here's an updated version of the README file that includes credits to the original Python script's author:

----

 # ASN Lookup Tool

 This tool retrieves ASNs (Autonomous System Numbers) and associated CIDR blocks from the BGP routing information site [bgp.he.net](https://bgp.he.net/).